-This course is designed to help students explore the various ways that physical development and movement can be integrated in the "whole" curriculum.
+Designed to help students explore the various ways that physical development and movement can be integrated in the "whole" curriculum.
 The purpose of the course is to guide early childhood educators to incorporate daily developmentally appropriate activity experience into this curriculum, which could have the potential to shape the lives of children in becoming physically active and healthy for life.